Institute of Youth

 The Institute of Youth (INJUVE) is an autonomous agency of the Government of Spain responsible for promoting youth associations and collaboration for their advancement; the development and coordination of an information and communication system for youth; the promotion of relations and international cooperation in youth affairs; as well as the cultural promotion of youth and knowledge of other cultural realities.

 Likewise, it is responsible for training youth in the values of solidarity and equality; the development of the social and political conditions necessary for the emancipation of young people; the promotion of actions that result in sustainable development and healthy lifestyle habits of youth; and, in general, the execution of the Health Ministry's policies regarding youth.

-The Institute, integrated in the Ministry of Social Rights and 2030 Agenda, through the Secretariat of State for Social Rights, is headed by a Director-General appointed by the Minister of Social Rights after hearing the Council of Ministers.
-The current director-general is María Teresa Pérez Díaz.
+The Institute, integrated in the Ministry of Youth and Children, through the Secretariat of State for Youth and Children, is headed by a Director-General appointed by the Monarch, on the advice of the Minister of Youth and Children and after hearing the Council of Ministers.
+The current director-general is Margarita Guerrero Calderón.

 History

-The INJUVE was created in May 1977 and it was part of the Office of the Prime Minister.
+The INJUVE was created in November 1961 and it was part of the National Delegation for Youth of the General Secretariat of the Movement.
+Years later, in May 1977, it was transferred to the Office of the Prime Minister.
 Months later, in September, the Institute was transferred to the Ministry of Culture.
 A decade later, in July 1988, the functions on youth were transferred to the Ministry of Social Affairs assuming this department the direction of the INJUVE, and the same happened in 1996 when the Ministry merged with the Ministry of Labour.

 In 2008, the socialist government created the Ministry of Equality which assumed all the powers relating youth, including the Institute.
-However, due to the economic crisis the government suppressed the department in late 2010 merging it with the Ministry of Health.
+However, due to the 2008 financial crisis, the government suppressed the department in late 2010 merging it with the Ministry of Health.
 Since then, youth functions has been the responsibility of these ministerial departments.